Skip to content

 Anal Dildos

-Anal dildos are similar to vaginal dildos but designed specifically for anal use — they typically have a more gradual taper, a flared base, and a smoother surface without texture that could cause discomfort.
-They're used for deeper penetration and thrusting sensations rather than the "stay in place" function of a butt plug.
+Anal dildos are similar to vaginal dildos but designed specifically for anal use - they typically have a more gradual taper, a flared base, and a smoother surface without texture that could cause discomfort.
+They are used for deeper penetration and thrusting sensations rather than the "stay in place" function of a butt plug.

 Vibrating Anal Toys